ita27rmp100/d-gh-portfolio-open-source/README.md

 ## ✨ Customization

-You can modify the portfolio layout, color scheme, and content by editing the files in the `/templates` folder.
+You can modify the portfolio layout, color scheme, and content by editing the files in the `/public` and `/views` folders.

 ---